 It may be necessary to suspend (fixed term) or permanently exclude a pupil for their behaviour.
 If approaches towards behaviour management have been exhausted, then suspensions and permanent exclusions will sometimes be necessary as a last resort.
 This is to ensure that other pupils and teaching staff can work in safety and are respected.
-A suspension may be used to provide a clear signal of what is unacceptable behaviour as part of our behaviour policy (see tiers of consequence).
+A suspension can be given for persistent disruptive behaviour or a one-off serious incident.
 A suspension can also be for parts of the school day.
 For example, if a pupil's behaviour at lunchtime is disruptive, they may be suspended from the school premises for the duration of the lunchtime period.
+Only the headteacher can make a decision to suspend or exclude a child.